xXhalemXx/student_marker/README.md

 Student marker addresses the challenge of taking attendance without access to faculty database.
 It offers a novel method to input data without relying on a database and establishes efficient device-to-device communication.
 During the development of this app, I acquired skills in clean architecture, component separation, responsive screen design, local database management, accessing phone storage, and handling required permissions.

-  20. result in excel file will be like.
 ## Usage

 ### Initial Setup